Reality Check

 Planning your son’s recruiting efforts should begin as early as middle school.
 College coaches around the nation are discovering talent earlier and earlier each year and it would behoove you to start preparing for the journey now.
 You need to record quality video of your kicks, punts and snaps at every game, as well make a practice kicking, punting or snapping video to showcase your skills up close and allow the coach to get to know you on a personal level.

 Get a good HD Camera (not a cell phone) with a tripod and record your in-game field goals, kickoffs and punts from high up in the stadium so you can follow the ball the entire way and not let it get out of view.
 Special Teams coaches can then properly assess your hang-time and distance on kickoffs & punts, as well, check your trajectory and timing on field goals.
 Relying on videos from your high school football team or outside service is not a good idea as most of those videos are shot with the line of scrimmage in mind, meaning, the cameraman does not pan out enough to follow the flight of the ball, and it makes it very mysterious for a coach or recruiting personnel to watch.
+Avoid the common mistakes in recruiting and learn proven strategies that have helped our students stand out by scheduling a Recruiting Tips call with Coach Brent.

 The illustrations many companies add in (such as pausing the kick to show a circle around the kicker or punter) are not needed and most of the time it inhibits a Special Teams coach from determining the consistency (or lack of consistency) in your form & approach.
 So, nix the fancy music and on screen overlays and just keep your video simple.
 Note the distance of each kick or punt and track the entire kick or punt's ball flight from start to finish, and keep the field in view at the bottom 3rd of the screen at all times.
 Be sure to include your contact info at the beginning of the video and at the end of the video as well as your Parents, Head Coach, and Kicking Coach’s contact information as a reference.